wp-plugins/video-list-manager/trunk/readme.txt

 == Description ==

 Video List Manager is the video list plugin for WordPress.
-It helps you to add, edit, delete and manage YOUTUBE, VIMEO videos, separated by categories and display them by category.
+It helps you to add, edit, delete and manage YOUTUBE, VIMEO videos, separated by categories and display them by category automaticly.

 Features:

-- Add Youtube/Vimeo Video
-- Edit Video
-- Delete Video
+- Support Youtube, Vimeo Video
-- Manage Video
+- Add/Edit/Delete/Manage Video
-- Add Category
-- Edit Category
-- Delete Category
+- Add/Edit/Delete/Manage Category
-- Manage Video
-- Default Settings
+- Config Settings
 - Using jquery colorbox to show video, support 5 colorbox skins.
+- Fit all layouts

 Some shortcodes you need to know:

-- To show a video item you use this shordcode in your post/page :
+- To show a video item you use this shordcode in your post/page:
-[tnt_video id=]

 id: video id

-You also can use some following attributes to custom videos list width	: width of video in list height	: height of video in list
+You also can use some following attributes to custom the width and height of video:
++ width	: width of video in list
++ height	: height of video in list

+Ex: [tnt_video id=1 width="600" height="400"]

 - To Show a videos list by category id you use this shordcode in your post/page:
 [tnt_video_list id=]
 id: category id of videos list

-You also can use some following attributes to custom videos list col  	: numbers of column you want to show
+You also can use some following attributes to custom videos list:
++ col  	 : numbers of column you want to show
-limit	: numbers of video you want show per page width	: width of video in list height	: height of video in list
++ limit	 : numbers of video you want show per page
++ width	 : width of video in list
++ height : height of video in list

 Note: Need to enable the permalink to run this plugin

 == Installation ==

 1. Download, install, and activate the Video List Manager plugin.
 2. From your WordPress Dashboard, go to Video List Manager > Add Video.
 To add cateogory, go to Video List Manager > Add Cateogory
 3. Go to a post/page, use shortcodes.

 == Frequently Asked Questions ==